-In the new version of Rockbot Music, Schedules replace 'Stations'.
-If you used an older version of Rockbot previously, your pre-existing Station or Stations have been automatically converted and ported over with all content intact.
+In the newest version of Rockbot Music, the term 'Schedules' replace 'Stations'.
+If you used an older version of Rockbot, your existing Station(s) have been converted to Schedules.

-If you only have a single schedule, your music will play the same playlists in the same order every day.
-If you want more variety, you can create as many schedules as you want and swap them out based on days of the week or for special occasions, or for holidays.
+If you only have a single schedule, your music will play from the same schedule every day.
+If you want more variety, you can create as many schedules as you want and change them based on days of the week, for special occasions, or for holidays.

 Select the schedule you want to edit by clicking on it from this list.